 Revalidation of VTS qualifications within the VTS certification log is required if either of the conditions described in section 5.1.1 (Validity) occur.
 The revalidation of VTS qualifications within the VTS certification log as described within Model Course V-103/5 should ensure the holder of a VTS qualification continues to maintain professional competence.
 Qualifications of Instructors and Assessors.

+Instructors

 Competent Authorities should ensure that instructors and assessors are appropriately qualified and experienced for the particular training and assessment of competence for which they are given responsibility.
 Such qualifications and experience should be incorporated in the quality standards.
 Appropriate training in teaching techniques, training and assessment methods and possibly practices should be offered the instructors and assessors at a regular basis.

-Instructors

 Any person conducting VTS training should: